michael2012z/BitBible/markdown/JPS/files/2Kgs.md

 ## 2 Kings 15

-1. In the twenty and seventh year of Jeroboam king of Israel began AzariahIn verses 13, 30, &amp;c., Uzziah. son of Amaziah king of Judah to reign.
+1. In the twenty and seventh year of Jeroboam king of Israel began Azariah

 2. Sixteen years old was he when he began to reign; and he reigned two and fifty years in Jerusalem; and his mother's name was Jecoliah of Jerusalem.